micromata/Baumeister/README.md

 ### stylelint (Sass)

-We are using [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) as presets but adapted a few rules within:
+We are using [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) as presets but have adapted a few rules within:

 ```
 .stylelintrc.json
 ```

-See [stylelint rules](https://stylelint.io/user-guide/rules/) in case you like get details to these rules and the [stylelint user guide](https://stylelint.io/user-guide/configuration/) to see how to configure stylelint (e.g. how to turn of rules).
+See [stylelint rules](https://stylelint.io/user-guide/rules/) in case you want to get the details of these rules and the [stylelint user guide](https://stylelint.io/user-guide/configuration/) to see how to configure stylelint (e.g. how to turn of rules).

 ## Web performance optimization

-There are a few things that you don’t have to worry about because Baumeister already had set them up to deliver the best possible optimizations while being safe to use (eg. image optimization and tree shaking).
+There are a few things that you don’t have to worry about because Baumeister has already set them up to deliver the best possible optimizations while being safe to use (eg. image optimization and tree shaking).

 Besides that, you might want to tweak settings to get an even better performance.